Junior Eurovision Song Contest 2015: Broadcasts

 The contest was broadcast online worldwide through the official Junior Eurovision Song Contest website and YouTube.
 The online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.

 The following non-participating countries also sent commentators to Bulgaria for radio, television and online broadcasts of the contest.

 Other awards

 Press vote

 At the press center during the contest, members of the press were allowed to vote for their favourite acts.
 Below is the top five overall results, after all the votes had been cast.

-Official album

-Junior Eurovision Song Contest Bulgaria 2015 is a compilation album put together by the European Broadcasting Union, and was released by Universal Music Group on 13 November 2015.
-The album features all the songs from the 2015 contest.
-This is the first since the Junior Eurovision Song Contest 2005 not to include karaoke versions of all the songs.